 Other Harvard properties include:

 - Harvard Law School Housing

 - The Center for the Study of World Religions

 - Shattuck House (affiliated with the Harvard T. H. Chan School of Public Health)

 - Vanderbilt Hall (affiliated with Harvard Medical School)

 Students can also explore the off-campus housing market.
 Before signing a lease, consider rent amount and fees, apartment condition, utilities (including heat), furnishings and appliances, landlords/management companies, and pets.
-We encourage you to understand your rights when exploring the off-campus market.
-Explore the Boston Rental Housing Center and the Tenant Rights, Laws and Protections for more information.
+Harvard University Housing has also engaged Off Campus Partners to create a private market rental site that also includes a roommate search option, HUH sublet listings for eligible Harvard affiliates, and other resources.

 On-Campus Residence Halls